-As a school we will recognise any child can be vulnerable to peer on peer abuse including:
+As a school we will recognise any child can be vulnerable to child on child abuse including:

-- Individual and situation factors can increase a child's vulnerabilities to abuse by their peers such as the sharing of an image or photograph - Children who are socially isolated from their peers - Children who are questioning or exploring their sexuality may also be particularly vulnerable to abuse - Children with certain characteristics such as sexual orientation, ethnicity, race or religious beliefs

-Children with Special Educational Needs and/or Disabilities (SEND)
+- Individual and situation factors can increase a child's vulnerabilities to abuse by their peers such as the sharing of an image or photograph - Children who are socially isolated from their peers - Children who are questioning or exploring their sexuality may also be particularly vulnerable to abuse - Children with certain characteristics such as sexual orientation, ethnicity, race or religious beliefs - Children with Special Educational Needs and/or Disabilities (SEND)

-Peer on peer abuse is most likely to include, but may not be limited to:
+Child on child abuse is most likely to include, but may not be limited to:

-- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nudes images and or videos13 (also known as sexting or youth produced sexual imagery); - upskirting,14 which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nudes images and or videos13 (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).

 Staff should not underestimate the potential for one child or young person to abuse another.
-Staff are reminded that peer on peer abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up."
+Staff are reminded that child on child abuse is abuse and should never be tolerated or passed off as "banter", "part of growing up.", "just having a laugh" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children